Optimize your ROI with SaaS marketing metrics: key indicators that measure the effectiveness of your marketing efforts in driving business growth.

 What are the top SaaS marketing metrics to track?

-Why’s this important to track?
-Because it helps you decide how much to spend on marketing and sales to make it worthwhile.
-For instance, it wouldn’t make sense to pay $10,000 to get one new customer if that customer will only spend $1,000 with your business over the life of the relationship.
+It helps you decide how much to spend on marketing and sales to make it worthwhile.
+This metric is an important benchmark For instance, it wouldn’t make sense to pay $10,000 to get one new customer if that customer will only spend $1,000 with your business over the life of the relationship.

-The way you calculate CAC ratio is by adding up the cost of the marketing and sales activities needed to acquire a customer, then divide it by the number of new customers you got in that time period.
+Calculating the CAC ratio involves adding up the cost of the marketing and sales activities needed to acquire a customer and then dividing it by the number of new customers acquired during the given time period.

 CAC = [Cost of Acquisition (CAC)] / [# of New Customers]